kienerj/kienerj.github.io/_posts/2020-07-22-introduction.md

 of ML or "AI" in the general field of chemical research.
 I do seem agree with [Pat Walters](https://practicalcheminformatics.blogspot.com/) [posts](https://practicalcheminformatics.blogspot.com/2020/05/some-thoughts-on-comparing.html) about the state of publishing in regards to ML and "AI".

+I imagine I will also post about some small tricks and tips that only take a couple of sentences to write as I'm thinking of such a topic right now.
+I can also see some posts being really more in the software engineering area than data science.

-## About statistics
+## Disclaimer: About statistics

-I'm not very well versed in statistical methods.
+I'm not very well versed in statistical methods besides the basics.
 I admit it.
 So if you recognize any issues or errors in future post regarding this, don't hesitate to comment and explain the found issue.
-But then I don't publish papers in this area.
-Too much work for what exactly?
-I like pragmatism over absolute correctness.
-A simple way to test a model in addition to say cross-validation or putting it into production and check the outcome (Who has the patience for that?) is simply to apply it on some "large" database\*.
-If your model predicts a large fraction of these >100K compounds to be active, you know something can't be right even if the performance metrics from CV and test set look good.

-\* of course the molecules in the database should be relevant for the model you are testing.
+I'm for sure an "applied data scientist" and actually more leaning towards data engineering.

+Also looking forward to have interesting exchanges also in the comments with future readers.
+But to be realistic I don't expect \(m\)any anytime soon.
+Part of the goal of this blog is also to showcase my portfolio/skills as a social media presence in the Tech/IT fields nowadays seems to required.